 Over drinks I got to talking to one of my buddy’s more junior sales reps, and she asked me point blank,” What is the single most important lesson you can teach me about sales.”

 Then an awkward silence rained down.
 Reps hate that, but they know it’s true.

 She comes back, “Look, I know listening is great and, I do that, but what is next?
 Whenever I ask veterans like you what the second most important lesson in sales I get all sorts of answers”.

 In my scientific mind there are two starting characteristics of people who make a career in sales; the qualitative salesperson and the quantitative salesperson.

-The qualitative salesperson is the one who walks into the room, commands the room, breaks the ice, is affable beyond belief, people just love them.
+The qualitative salesperson is the one who walks into the room and instantly begin connecting with clients.
+They commands the room, break the ice, are affable beyond belief, and people just love them.